 There are two types of amputations: partial and complete.
 A partial amputation occurs when your appendage tissue is partially severed, and your limb remains attached.
 The entire appendage is cut off in a complete amputation.
 In both types of amputation injuries, it may be possible to reattach the limb or body part.

 Lower limbs are the most common limbs to be affected by amputation.

 Fingers and hands are also prone to amputation when caught in defective machinery and the like.
 In some cases, arms may be amputated at the elbow or higher based on the extent of the injury sustained.

-If you, or a loved one, has been injured and required amputation in California, request a free consultation using the contact form here, or call us at (888) 994-6487 to speak to the best personal injury attorney right away.
+If you, or a loved one, has been injured and required amputation in California, from San Diego to Los Angeles to San Francisco,, request a free consultation using the contact form on this page, or call us right away at (888) 994-6487 to speak to Omid Khorshidi, California’s trusted personal injury attorney.

 Omid Khorshidi is one of the best personal injury attorneys in California.
-Based in Beverly Hills, Omid has been practicing for 14 years for now because it won’t be 15 years until next month, November 20th with a 99.99% success rate in many different types of cases, including car accidents, spinal injuries, slip and falls, motorcycle accidents and many more.
+Based in Beverly Hills, Omid has been practicing for 15 years with a 99.99% success rate in many different types of cases, including car accidents, spinal injuries, slip and falls, motorcycle accidents and many more.
 Get what you deserve, contact us now.

 DISCLAIMER: Nothing within our website should be construed as legal advice.
 Every case is different, therefore results may vary depending on your particular facts and legal circumstances.
 This website is for advertising purposes.
 No attorney-client relationship exists until a contract is signed by a prospective client and the Khorshidi Law Firm, APC.